carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 *   [Standard Dialect][MlirStandardDialect] : Only arithmetic and logical
     operations conversions are implemented.
-*   [GPU Dialect][MlirGpuDialect] : A module with the attribute
+*   [GPU Dialect][MlirGpuDialect] : A gpu.module is converted to a `spv.module`.
-    `gpu.kernel_module` is converted to a `spv.module`.
-A function within this module with the attribute `gpu.kernel` is lowered as an entry function.
+    A gpu.function within this module is lowered as an entry function.

 ## Code organization